Cannabis Sativa L.

 Canna Bees products contain an effective concentration of this valuable phyto-cannabinoid, CBD.

 We start with a blend of the finest wildflower honey with a little honey from our rescued bees in Central Texas.
 Our beekeepers exclusively practice treatment-free beekeeping using the highest ethical standards in the industry, producing the cleanest, pesticide-free honey on the market.
-Then we infuse this incredible raw honey with a carefully extracted, naturally occurring cannabidiol (CBD) from organic hemp farms in Colorado, Oregon and Kentucky.
+Then we infuse this incredible raw honey with a carefully extracted, naturally occurring cannabidiol (CBD) from organic hemp farms in Kentucky.
 Our products are safe and sweet.

 Even sweeter: the healthy benefits you can experience from incorporating Canna Bees into your diet and life.